gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The "serverID" parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.

-   * The "kdf" parameter, if present, has as value the KDF algorithm.
+   * The "kdf" parameter, if present, has as value the KDF algorithm used in the group.

    * The "slt" parameter, if present, has as value the OSCORE Master Salt.

-   * The "cs_alg" parameter MUST be present and has as value the countersignature algorithm.
+   * The "cs_alg" parameter MUST be present and has as value the countersignature algorithm used in the group.

+* The "pub_keys" parameter is present only if the "get_pub_keys" parameter was present in the join request.
+This parameter includes the public keys of the group members.

 * The "group_policies" parameter SHOULD be present and includes a list of key words indicating particular policies enforced in the group.
-This comprises, for instance, the list of supported signature algorithms and the method to achieve synchronization of sequence numbers among group members (see Appendix D of {{I-D.ietf-core-oscore-groupcomm}}).
+For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix D of {{I-D.ietf-core-oscore-groupcomm}}), as well as the rekeying protocol used to renew the keying material in the group (see Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}).

 * The "mgt_key_material" parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the rekeying process led by the Group Manager.
-The exact content depends on the specific rekeying scheme used in the group.
+The exact content and format depends on the specific rekeying scheme used in the group.

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 3 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.ietf-core-oscore-groupcomm}}.